RonaldPDV/nagiosDB2/Scripts.md

 ## Output

-The output shows the quantity of messages in the db2diag.log file:
+The output shows the status of the HADR and its synchronization:

     TODO output